-Once everyone in the group has made full payment, we send all the names to the airlines for seat allocation.
+Once everyone in the group has made full payment all names are sent to the airlines for seat allocation.
 The airlines have full control of all seats.

 We do everything we can to place spouses together with one of them sitting in an aisle.
 For roommates we request as many aisle seats as we can and strive to put roommates close to each other.
-If you would like to request a window seat or be seated next to your roommate before the final payment deadline.
+If you would like to request a window seat or be seated next to your roommate with only one of you in the aisle, please let us know before the final payment deadline.
 These requests can never be guaranteed, but we will do our best.
 Window seats and aisle seats are very limited.